 Errore vs. sbaglio

-The Italian words 'errore' and 'sbaglio' both refer to mistakes or errors, but they have subtle differences in usage and connotation.
+The Italian words errore and sbaglio both refer to mistakes or errors, but they have subtle differences in usage and connotation.

 Errore

-'Errore' generally refers to a more serious or significant mistake, often in a formal or technical context.
+B1Errore generally refers to a more serious or significant mistake, often in a formal or technical context.

 C'è stato un errore nel calcolo delle tasse.